 - 12-Count Muffin Pan - I wrote this recipe using a 12-count muffin pan.
 Your cook time will change if you use a smaller (ex.
 24 cups) or larger (ex 6 cups) muffin pan.
-Add less time for a smaller muffin pan and more time for a larger muffin pan.
-The cheesecake is done baking when the edges are firm, and the center wobbles slightly.
+Add less time for a smaller muffin pan and more for a larger one.
+The cheesecake is done baking when the edges are firm and the center wobbles slightly.

 - Maturing - while you can eat these as soon as they are done baking.
 I recommend waiting until the next day.
 The flavor matures overnight.

 Frequently Asked Questions